Cellane/chalk/_drafts/how-to-marry-a-japanese-girl.md

 your permanent residence.
-Bring the original birth certificate, government ID and 500 Kč (&#8776;&nbsp;$24.2) with you; if your government ID doesn't contain your family status or the address of your permanent residence, you need to bring confirmations of both information first, and I'm quite frankly not very sure where to get these two confirmations as I didn't need to obtain these two.
+Bring the original birth certificate, government ID and 500 Kč (&#8776;&nbsp;$24.2) with you; if your government ID doesn't contain your family status or the address of your permanent residence, you need to bring confirmations of both information first, and I'm quite frankly not sure where to get these two confirmations as I didn't need to obtain these two.

 You don't have to do this personally but having someone else request the certificate is a royal pain in the arse.
-You'll not only have to grant this person a very specific Power of Attorney that the registry office will keep (seriously, it can't be broad or generic Power of Attorney, it has to specifically mention that its sole purpose is requesting and accepting certificate of legal eligibility for marriage) and a copy of your government ID
+You'll not only have to grant this person a really specific Power of Attorney that the registry office will keep (seriously, it can't be broad or generic Power of Attorney, it has to specifically mention that its sole purpose is requesting and accepting certificate of legal eligibility for marriage) and a copy of your government ID